ruanyf/webpack-demos/README.md

 };
 ```

-`module.loaders` is used to assign which loader to load.
+In `webpack.config.js`, `module.loaders` is used to assign loaders.

 ## Demo04: CSS-loader ([source](demo04))